mech/Learning-Notes/FrontEnd/JavaScript/React/Apollo.md

 ## Apollo Link

+> Creating a component-based request chain.
+Apollo Link is a request primitive designed for the GraphQL age.

 One of the most important features of Apollo Client 2.0 is the move to a network layer powered by observables, instead of promises.

 You can compose links to create complex control flows of GraphQL request.